Design-Based Cross-Validation for Comparing Small Area Estimators: Cross-Validating Small Area Estimators

 The adjusted CV score for model $\MM$ is

 For two models $\MM_1$ and $\MM_2$, the expected score difference satisfies

 where the expectation is over the sampling distribution of $S$.
 The remainder term is

-where $b_i = \EE(\hat\theta_{i}^{(k), w} - \theta_i \mid S)$ and $d_i^{\MM} = \EE(\hat\theta_{i}^{(-k),\MM}- \theta_i \mid S)$, and the covariance is over the distribution of samples $S$. \end{theorem}
+where $b_i = \EE(\hat\theta_{i}^{w,(k)} - \theta_i \mid S)$ and $d_i^{\MM} = \EE(\hat\theta_{i}^{ \MM,(-k)}- \theta_i \mid S)$, and the covariance is over the distribution of samples $S$. \end{theorem}

-Among the two correction terms, $v_i$ is a constant across models and $c_i^{\MM}$ is analogous to the covariance penalty in \citet{efron2004estimation}, reflecting the shared survey structures between the training and validation samples.
+Of the two correction terms, $v_i$ is a constant across models and $c_i^{\MM}$ is analogous to the covariance penalty in \citet{efron2004estimation}, reflecting the shared survey structures between the training and validation samples.
 Theorem \ref{thm2} also shows that the residual bias in the score difference is driven by the covariance between the conditional bias of the direct estimate in the validation set, $b_i$, and the model difference in the training set, $d_i^{\MM_1} - d_i^{\MM_2}$.
 The bias is large when, across hypothetical replicate surveys, the sampling error in the direct estimator for area $i$ is systematically associated with the difference in model biases.
 This occurs, for instance, when one model tracks the direct estimates more closely than the other.
 When there is only a single sample $S$, the bias $e_i$ cannot be identified.
 Therefore, when two models have similar conditional MSE, the oracle MSE difference in Equation \eqref{eq:errordiff} is small and the remainder $e_i$ may dominate the score difference, making the comparison uninformative.
-To account for the unidentifiable bias, we establish a finite sample bound for $|e_i$ in Theorem \ref{thm3}, and show that $e_i \to 0$ as data accumulates in Theorem \ref{thm:consistency}.
+To account for this, we establish a finite-sample bound for $|e_i|$ in Theorem \ref{thm3}, and show that $e_i \to 0$ as data accumulate in Theorem \ref{thm:consistency}.